-How did the pandemic affect Canada's immigration in 2020?
+How did the pandemic affect Canada's immigration?

 Foreign nationals who are admitted to Canada must quarantine for 14 days.